rscottjohnson/Bamazon/README.md

 ## Getting Started
 Upon loading, Bamazon presents the user with:

-1. A display all of the items available for sale.
+1. A display all of the available items.
 This includes the ids, names, and prices of products for sale.

 ![Customer view 1](https://github.com/rscottjohnson/Bamazon/blob/master/assets/ScreenShot-bamCust1.png)

 6. The app should then prompt users with two messages.